gvwilson/thirdbit/_posts/2013/2013-10-14-curriculum-design.md

   so they don't think to look for that information when it's their turn to update their department's courses.
   As for funding agencies,
-  good luck getting them to care about anything related to training...
+  good luck getting them to care about anything related to training…
 </p>
 <p>
   So here's how we should design the curriculum for